maximemoreillon/chartmuseum-gui/README.md

   moreillon/chartmuseum-gui
 ```

-For docker-compose, please see the sample file in this repository
+For docker-compose, please see the sample file in this repository.

+Note: when using behind a reverse-proxy, use the PATH_BASE environment variable set the URL base (e.g. /gui)